ProsiaLAB/suitesparse/README.md

 # umfpack
-A subset of safe UMFPACK bindings in Rust.
+A subset of safe UMFPACK bindings for Rust.